wlandau/r-multiverse.github.io/terms.md

 ## 7. Changes to the Terms

-The R-Multiverse Management Committee reserve the right to update or modify these Terms at any time, pursuant to the procedure described in the [R-multiverse Governance Document](governance.md).
+The R-Multiverse Management Committee, as defined in the [R-multiverse Governance Document](governance.md), reserve the right to update or modify these Terms at any time, pursuant to the procedure described therein.
 Your continued use of the Repository after any changes to the Terms indicates your acceptance of the revised Terms.

 ## 8. Termination